OlaShabalina/aws-data-analytics-workshop/steps/step2-athena-glue/README.md

 ## 🔎 3.
 Explore the Data with Athena

-> **Amazon Athena** is a serverless SQL query engine that lets you analyze data directly in Amazon S3 using standard SQL — no need to move the data or manage servers.
+> **Amazon Athena** is a serverless SQL query engine that lets you analyse data directly in Amazon S3 using standard SQL — no need to move the data or manage servers.
 >
 > You can:
 > - Run ad-hoc queries on large datasets